The K-State Track & Field and Cross Country teams recognize their partnership with the 299th Brigade Support Battalion.

 In 2012, he served as the personal coach for all three men's high jumpers of Team USA and was the only coach to single-handedly represent an individual event in that manner.
 He guided K-State's own Erik Kynard to the silver medal, the eighth medal ever won by a Wildcat in track and field.
 Kynard became the first Wildcat to win a medal at the Olympics with remaining eligibility since Thane Baker in 1952.

-Rovelto has been involved in the U.S. high jump development program for both junior and senior competitors and is a Level III jumps instructor.
+Rovelto has been involved in the U.S. high jump and combined event development program for both junior and senior competitors and is a Level III jumps instructor.

-A successful coach of sprint and hurdles athletes as well, Rovelto has directed 23 individual All-America sprinters and hurdlers while at Kansas State, including 1995 NCAA 400-meter champion Nicole Green and two-time World Championship participant Jared MacLeod.
-Most recently, sophomore Carlos Rodriguez earned All-American honors in the 200 meters during the 2013 indoor season while setting the school record in the event with a 20.73 time.
+A successful coach of sprint and hurdles athletes as well, Rovelto has directed 24 individual All-America sprinters and hurdlers while at Kansas State, including 1995 NCAA 400-meter champion Nicole Green and two-time World Championship participant Jared MacLeod.
+Most recently, Tia' Gamble, along with Erica Twiss, Sonia Gaskin and Merryl Mbeng, earned first team honors in the 4x400 meter relay, becoming only the third Wildcat women's relay team to earn All-American status outdoors.
+The foursome also holds the school record, clocking in at 3:33.12.

 A native of Ancon, Panama, Rovelto spent seven years coaching at his alma mater, the University of Kansas.
 He was a graduate assistant on the men's team from 1981 to 1983 before becoming a full-time women's assistant and cross country coach in 1983.